Report: Halladay on drugs, doing stunts when plane crashed - WHIZ News

 FORT LAUDERDALE, Fla.
-(AP) — Baseball Hall of Famer Roy Halladay had high-levels of amphetamines in his system and was doing extreme acrobatics when he lost control of his small plane and nosedived into Tampa Bay in 2017, killing him, a National Transportation Safety Board report issued Wednesday said.
+(AP) — Baseball Hall of Famer Roy Halladay had high-levels of amphetamines in his system and was doing extreme acrobatics when he lost control of his small plane and nosedived into the Gulf of Mexico in 2017, killing him, a National Transportation Safety Board report issued Wednesday said.

 Halladay had amphetamine levels about 10 times therapeutic levels in his blood along with a high level of morphine and an anti-depressant that can impair judgement as he performed high-pitch climbs and steep turns, sometimes within 5 feet (1.5 meters) of the water, the report says about the Nov.
-7, 2017, crash.
+7, 2017, crash off the coast of Florida.

 The maneuvers put loads of nearly two-times gravity on the plane, an Icon A5 Halladay had purchased a month earlier.
 On the last maneuver, Halladay entered a steep climb and his speed fell to about 85 miles per hour (135 kph) .
 The propeller-driven plane went into a nosedive and smashed into the water.
 The report says Halladay, 40, died of blunt force trauma and drowning.